— a public media initiative to address the drop out crisis,

-Approximately 430,000 people passed the GED test in the U.S. last year.
-But that number is expected to be far smaller next year when the exam undergoes what some adult educators call a “radical overhaul.”
+Approximately 430,000 people passed the GED test in the U.S. in 2012.
+But in 2014 after it underwent what some adult educators call a “radical overhaul,” that number dropped.

 “The test is going to be better because we’re raising the requirements for individuals,” says Molly Broad, president of the American Council on Education (ACE), which oversees the test.
 She prefers the term “dramatic transformation.”

-The new GED test will be far more difficult — more emphasis on critical thinking, more questions on science, and more writing.
-Students also will need to have background knowledge.
-In addition, the scoring will change to identify whether the students that pass are just “high school equivalent” or are at a new higher standard of “college and career ready.”
+The new GED test is far more difficult — more emphasis on critical thinking, more questions on science, and more writing.
+Students also need to have background knowledge.
+In addition, the scoring has changed to identify whether the students that pass are just “high school equivalent” or are at a new higher standard of “college and career ready.”

 Lecester Johnson, who runs Academy of Hope, says the new test is a source of “constant worry.”

 It takes almost two years for her students to prepare to take the current GED test.
 With the increased difficulty, she expects they will have to tack on another year of learning, making it more likely they won’t complete their studies.
 She also has to move from a volunteer base of tutors to hiring eight professional teachers, which will double her nonprofit’s costs to $2 million.

 “With the new GED, the critical thinking skills, the depth of knowledge required, we’ll need subject area experts in the classroom,” says Johnson.
 “For us, that’s a huge financial burden.”

 Along with the GED becoming more difficult, students are no longer able to take a pencil and paper test — it’s computerized.